ACCOUNTING for Everyone

 Creating the Income Statement

-• Record Revenues: Total income from sales or services provided.
+• Record Revenues: Sales, service income

-• Calculate Net Income: Subtract expenses from revenue to get the bottom line.
+• Calculate Net Income: Revenue minus expenses

 Maintaining the General Ledger